 Welcome to the UT Austin Department of Mathematics.
 We are delighted to have you join our department.

-Our Graduate Adviser will be advising new graduate students in August prior to registration for classes for the Fall semester.
-A departmental email will be sent which will list the dates and times available for advising.
+Our Graduate Adviser has advised all PhD students by phone prior to registration for classes for the Fall semester.
 Actuarial students will be advised by Dr. Mark Maxwell.
 Note that this schedule for advising is only applicable to new graduate students.
 Advising for current students occurs at a different time (which is also announced via departmental email).

 A very important part of your early Ph.D. program here will be the prelim exams.
 Please review this section carefully and be prepared to discuss any questions or concerns during advising.

 For detailed information on the various forms of financial support offered by the department, see the Financial Information page.

 As a new graduate student, it will also be very helpful for you to review the Graduate School's website for new and current students.

 Orientation schedules for the College of Natural Sciences and the Mathematics Department can be found here.
 It is very important that you attend all of the Department's orientation presentations.

 You should have received a Welcome Packet from International Student and Scholar Services (ISSS), and you should be in contact with them regarding the requirements for you to study at UT Austin.
 They maintain an excellent website for new graduate students.

 You will need to sign up for the ISSS Immigration Briefing & Check-in (IBC), which is required for all new international students.
 You cannot register for classes until you have attended this session (this will show up as an "I bar" if you try to register prior to attending the IBC session).